rain-on/pantheon/docs/Using-Pantheon/Transactions.md

 !!!attention
     [Node.js](https://nodejs.org/en/download/) must be installed to run these Javascript scripts.

-You can use the example Javascript scripts to create and send raw transactions in the private multicaster created by the [Private Network Quickstart](../Tutorials/Private-Network-Quickstart.md).
+You can use the example Javascript scripts to create and send raw transactions in the private network created by the [Private Network Quickstart](../Tutorials/Private-Network-Quickstart.md).

-You must update the `JSON-RPC endpoint` in the examples to the endpoint for the private multicaster displayed after running the `run.sh` script.
+You must update the `JSON-RPC endpoint` in the examples to the endpoint for the private network displayed after running the `run.sh` script.

 To create and display the transaction string, run the Javascript script.